-In accordance with the terms and conditions of the Fund, the annual rate of the Fund's expenses shall not exceed 1% of the equity value.
+The Fund pays management fees at the rate of 1.75% per annum of the equity value of the Fund calculated on each valuation day.
 In addition, the Fund's manager refunds any other expenses paid on behalf of the Fund.